British woman who joined ISIS as a teen loses UK citizenship appeal - KTVZ

 The ruling does not determine if Begum can return to Britain, but whether the removal of her citizenship was lawful.

-Begum, now 23, flew to Syria in 2015 with two school friends to join the ISIS terror group.
-In February 2019, she re-emerged and made international headlines as an “ISIS bride” after pleading with the UK government to return to her home country to give birth to her son.
+Begum, now 23 and living in a camp in northern Syria, flew to the country in 2015 with two school friends to join the ISIS terror group.
+In February 2019, she re-emerged and made international headlines as an “ISIS bride” after pleading with the UK government to be allowed to return to her home country for the birth of her son.

-Then-Home Secretary Sajid Javid removed her British citizenship on February 19, 2019, and Begum’s newborn son died in a northern Syrian refugee camp the following month.
-She told British media she had two other children prior to that child, who also died in Syria during infancy.
+Then-Home Secretary Sajid Javid removed her British citizenship on February 19, 2019, and Begum’s newborn son died in a Syrian refugee camp the following month.
+She told UK media she had two other children prior to that baby, who also died in Syria during infancy.

 Begum’s lawyers criticized Wednesday’s ruling as a “lost opportunity to put into reverse a profound mistake and a continuing injustice.”